fabrisodotps1/M365PSProfile/README.md

 - MS Learn [PowerShell Profiles](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.4)

-Basically there exist four Types
+Basically there exist four Types and the Preference is from top to bottom

 - All Users, All Hosts
 - All Users, Current Host